ansible-collections/ibm_zos_cics/docs/source/playbooks.rst

 .. note::
    It is a good practice to review the playbook samples before executing them.
-   It will help you understand what requirements in terms of space, location, names, authority, and artifacts will be created and cleaned up.
-Although samples are always written to operate without the need for the user's configuration, flexibility is written into the samples because it is not easy to determine if a sample has access to the host's resources.
+   This helps you understand what requirements are expected in terms of space, location, names, authority, and artifacts that are created and cleaned up.
+Although samples are always written to operate without the need for the user's configuration, flexibility is written into the samples because it is not easy to determine whether a sample has access to the host's resources.
-   Review the playbook notes sections for additional details and configuration.
+   Review the notes sections in the playbooks for additional details and configuration.

-   Playbooks often submit JCL that is included in the samples repository under the `files directory`_.
+   Playbooks often submit a JCL that is included in the samples repository under the `files directory`_.
 Review the sample JCL for necessary edits to allow for submission on the target system.
 The most common changes are to add a CLASS parameter and change the NOTIFY user parameter.
 For more details,